 Point the cursor over the recently deleted User you want to undelete.
 This will make the ‘Recover‘ option appear.
 Click on it.

 In the pop-up window, confirm your action with ‘Continue.’
 Then assign the Google account you recover to the organizational unit.
-And confirm again.
+Confirm again.

 The limitations of deleted Google account recovery